Addressing the Gravitational Wave - Collider Inverse Problem

 The regions of the two-step viable parameter space have been identified using a combination of the 3d EFT perturbation theory and lattice simulations involving a dynamical triplet in Ref.~\cite{Niemi:2020hto}.
-In analogy to \cite{Gould:2021oba}, we determine bubble nucleation rate, from which we obtain $T_n$ and $\beta/H_*$, only at leading order in 3d EFT, which acts as most limiting theoretical uncertainty in our computation \cite{Croon:2020cgk,Gould:2021oba}.
+In analogy to \cite{Gould:2021oba}, we determine bubble nucleation rate, from which we obtain $T_p$ and $\beta/H_*$, only at leading order in 3d EFT, which acts as the limiting theoretical uncertainty in our computation \cite{Croon:2020cgk,Gould:2021oba}.
+In particular, in terms of the EFT description of \cite{Gould:2021ccf} -- where nucleating fields represent zero Matsubara modes of the original theory before dimensional reduction -- we compute the leading order effective action within the EFT, but emphasize that several higher order, hard thermal scale contributions are resummed therein, such as two-loop thermal masses.
 For consistency, we also use leading order result for $\alpha$.

-We treat the wall velocity ($v_w$) -- the remaining important input parameter for GW production, as an unknown input parameter, setting its value as $v_w = 0.95$.
-For recent development on computing $v_w$ from first principles, see \cite{Hoche:2020ysm}.
+We consider the wall velocity ($v_w$) as a crucial input parameter for gravitational wave (GW) production, yet its exact value remains unknown.
+For our analysis, we set $v_w = 0.63$, chosen to optimize the SNR prediction at LISA, as demonstrated in Fig.~\ref{fig:vw}.
+For recent development on computing $v_w$ from first principles, see \cite{Bodeker:2017cim,Hoche:2020ysm,Baldes:2020kam,Azatov:2020ufh,Gouttenoire:2021kjv,Laurent:2022jrs,Krajewski:2024gma}.

 Our numerical analysis consists of two parts:

 1. We scan through the whole model parameter space $(m_\Sigma,a_2,b_4)$ to identify the two-step phase transition regions \cite{Niemi:2020hto}. \footnote{ In the non-$Z_2$ symmetric case, there is also non-vanishing $a_1$ parameter.
 However, it is constrained to be small and has negligible effect for thermodynamics \cite{FileviezPerez:2008bj,Patel:2012pi}. } For each point therein we compute the GW parameters, $\Omega(f)$, and LISA SNR value.
 Assuming an observation occurs for $\text{SNR} \geq 5$ \cite{Smith:2019wny}, we project the result back onto the ($a_2$, $m_\Sigma$) plane.